- Environment & Conservation

 5.5 Pipe material

 Pipe material is ductile iron (DIP).
-See standard construction notes “Drainage CB and Inlet Notes” (docx) and Standard Specifications for Municipal Construction.
+See standard construction notes “Drainage CB and Inlet Notes” (pdf) and Standard Specifications for Municipal Construction.
 Typical exceptions include:

 5.6 Connecting to the mainline pipe